 These shorebirds prefer tundra habitats, rocky coasts, or coastal spits and similar areas such as jetties or breakwaters during the summer breeding season.
 They are more widespread along all coastlines, beaches, and coastal mudflats in the winter.
 Turnstones are found on every continent except Antarctica.

 During the summer, ruddy turnstones are found throughout the Arctic tundra regions of Canada, Greenland, Scandinavia, and Siberia.
 In the winter, they migrate to the coasts of western Europe, Africa, the southern United States, various Caribbean islands, and Central and South America as far south as central Chile and northern Argentina, Australia, New Zealand, a number of south Pacific islands, and even Hawaii.

 Vagrant sightings are regularly recorded further inland than expected, particularly during migration.
 Around the Great Lakes region these birds are more common migrants, as well as similar large inland coastal habitats in Europe and Asia.

-While foraging, these birds often explore the tide line or piles of debris, flipping and turning shells, stones, and driftwood to seek out prey beneath different objects.
+While foraging, these birds often explore the tide line or piles of debris, flipping and turning shells, stones, and driftwood to seek out prey beneath different objects, or even digging into sand for tasty morsels.
 Several birds may work together to turn over larger objects.
 Ruddy turnstones are often seen alone or in small groups, though they can form flocks of thousands of individuals after the breeding season, and often congregate in mixed flocks with other shorebirds.
 Turnstones take alarm quite easily, and other shorebirds heed those alarms as well.

 These birds can be aggressive during the nesting season and will vigorously chase intruders, even much larger birds.
 They often perch on top of boulders to watch for potential threats.
 Turnstones have a jerky walking gait and their flight is direct and straight with rapid wing beats.